Fast: Flexible Aerodynamic Solver Technolgy

 • default value is 0.92

-• ‘ransmodel’: possible values are
+• ‘ransmodel’: RANS turbulence models.
+Possible values are

-• ‘DES_debug’: possible values are
+• ‘DES_debug’: toggle data extraction for DES post-analysis.
+Possible values are

 • default value is ‘none’

-• ‘sgsmodel’: possible values are
+• ‘sgsmodel’: LES turbulence models.
+Possible values are

-• ‘extract_res’: possible values are
+• ‘extract_res’: toggle residual extraction during simulations.
+Possible values are

 • 1 (save div(F_Euler-F_viscous) in the FlowSolution#Centers node)